JacksiroKe/JacksiroKe/README.md

 🔭 My vast experience spans from php, javascript, c++, java, c# to dart during which I have been able to package apps for **web**, **windows**, **windows phone**, **[android](https://play.google.com/store/apps/dev?id=6588364181021070520)**, **[ios](https://apps.apple.com/us/developer/jackson-siro/id1327275130)** and even recently **snapstore**.

 ⚡ I have worked with cloud platforms such as azure, aws and gcp making use of git version controls along the way.
-Having s good understanding and experience with restful apis and also oop principles is not something I take for granted in my developer career.
+Having good understanding and experience with restful apis and also oop principles is not something I take for granted in my developer career.
 Currently I am working to build futuristic cross platform products.

 ✨ Outside tech, I am an avid **cyclist**, **skating** at times and also **[blogging](https://medium.com/@jacksiro254)**.